Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 Recipe ingredients:

-• Crab: In this salad, I use leg-style imitation crab meat because it gives the salad color.
-I like the bright orange color of the imitation crab meat and I love the taste as well.
-Real crab meat is definitely an option just stick with the same amount.
+• Crab: In this salad, I use leg-style imitation crab meat because it adds color to the salad.
+I like the bright orange color of the imitation crab meat, and I love the mild, sweet taste as well.
+Real crab meat is definitely an option, just stick with the same amount.

-• Lobster: I use chunk-style imitation lobster meat but just like with the crab, you can use real lobster meat.
-My cousin Nydia always used real seafood and would sometimes use every seafood known to man.
-LMBO!
+• Lobster: I use chunk-style imitation lobster meat, but just like with the crab, you can use real lobster meat.
+My cousin Nydia not only used every seafood known to man, but she also always used fresh, real seafood, which gave her salads that extra kick.

-• Red onions: I use red onions mainly for it’s color.
-If yall know me yall know I think how food looks is as important as how it taste.
-Red onions also aren’t very pungent and have a neutral flavor, which is perfect for salads.
+• Red onions: I use red, aka purple onions, mainly for their color.
+If y’all know me, y’all know I think how food looks is as important as how it tastes.
+Red onions aren’t very pungent and have a neutral flavor, making them perfect for salads.

-• Grape tomatoes: The grape tomatoes were my choice because of their deep red color and because they are super juicy and sweeter than traditional tomatoes.
+• Grape tomatoes: I chose them for their deep red color and because they are super juicy and sweeter than traditional tomatoes.
 The salad wasn’t nearly as good to me when I used regular tomatoes.

-• Creamy Italian Dressing: I love Ken’s and WishBone brand’s because I like white creamy mayo based creamy Italian dressing.
+• Creamy Italian Dressing: I love Ken’s and WishBone brands because I like white creamy mayo-based Italian dressing.
 I’ll elaborate on this more later.

 Common questions about spaghetti

 • What brand of spaghetti do you use?
-I’ve found that there isn’t much of a difference between store brands and named brand Spaghetti.
-I’ve used everything from Barilla, Mueller’s, and Ronzoni to De Cecco and San Giorgio, which I was always told was the very best.
+Use a good brand of spaghetti like Barilla, Mueller’s, Ronzoni De Cecco, and San Giorgio, which I was always told was one of the best.

 • Should you boil spaghetti with oil?
 I don’t because it’s not really necessary.
-Once you add the spaghetti to a big mixing bowl, add in the dressing, and ingredients and start stirring everything in.
-If there is any spaghetti sticking together, by the time you’re done stirring everything together, it will definitely come apart.
+Once you add the dressing to the spaghetti and start mixing everything together, any spaghetti that is sticking together will definitely come apart.

 Creamy Spaghetti Seafood Salad